 I received my PhD with Cum Laude from the Netherlands Cancer Institute, defining a novel mode of action of a broadly used anti-cancer drug, doxorubicin, and its anthracycline members.
 I discovered that doxorubicin and other anthracycline members can also destabilize nucleosomes and evict histones from particular chromatin regions upon intercalating into the chromatin.
-As a result, DNA damage response is attenuated and the epigenome of the cell is deregulated.
-After brief period of post-doc training at the Netherlands Cancer Institute, I moved to the Department of Genetics, Stanford University in the US, where I developed unique genome-wide screen systems to study the function of the non-coding genome.
+As a result, the DNA damage response is attenuated and the epigenome of the cell is deregulated.
+After a brief period of post-doc training at the Netherlands Cancer Institute, I moved to the Department of Genetics, Stanford University in the US, where I developed unique genome-wide screen systems to study the function of the non-coding genome.
 In 2018 I started my research group at the Department of Cell and Chemical Biology.
-I was awarded the Antoni van Leeuwenhoek Prize from NKI-AvL, the Academic Excellence Award from China, Gisela Thier Fellowship, and KWF/Alpe Young lnvestigator Grant.
+I was awarded the Antoni van Leeuwenhoek Prize from NKI-AvL, the Academic Excellence Award from China, the Gisela Thier Fellowship from LUMC, the Bas Mulder Award/Young lnvestigator Grant from Dutch Cancer Society (KWF), and the ERC Starting Grant from European Research Council.

 Systematic identification of silencers in human cells.